-Enabling SERVER-MON on HACVIMMON POD (Tech-preview only)
+Enabling SERVER-MON on HACVIMMON POD

-You can enable SERVER-MON on an existing pod that is installed with Cisco VIM 4.2.2 or later, through the reconfigure option by extending the setup_dat a.yaml file with relevant information.
+You can enable SERVER-MON on an existing pod that is installed with Cisco VIM 4.2.2 or later, through the reconfigure option by extending the setup\dat a.yaml file with relevant information.

-- SERVER_MON: Enables collecting UCS-C bare metal alerts into CVIM-MON for Cisco UCS C-series servers. - MANAGEMENT_SERVERS: Enables collecting UCS-C bare metal alerts of external UCS servers, for example, management node, SDS or UM node.
+- SERVER\MON: Enables collecting UCS-C bare metal alerts into CVIM-MON for Cisco UCS C-series servers. - MANAGEMENT\SERVERS: Enables collecting UCS-C bare metal alerts of external UCS servers, for example, management node, SDS or UM node rsyslog\severity: Adding the configuration enables the fluentd-logging service the management node.
+The CIMC logs are collected and forwarded to the external remote syslog server.

-SERVER_MON is a prerequisite for this option.
+SERVER\MON is a prerequisite for this option.

-Example of setup_data.yaml section
+Example of setup\data.yaml section